pantrypoints/sp/content/en/material/principles/part-2/chapter-03i.md

 Gauge Blocks are rectangular blocks that are perfectly smooth.
 Two blocks together thus can have no space between them.

 This creates a zero pressure between them and a high pressure outside, which then pushes them together.

+{{< i s="/photos/physics/gauge.jpg" a="Gauge Blocks" >}}

+Galileo described this way back in 1638, during the same decade that Descartes wrote his theory of gravity via space particles in 1633.

+{{< q a="Galileo" c="Two New Sciences, Day 1" >}}
+If you take 2 highly polished and smooth plates of marble, metal, or glass and place them face to face, one will slide over the other with the greatest ease.
+This shows that there is nothing of a viscous nature between them [no liquid virtual space particles].
+But when you try to separate them, the plates exhibit such a repugnance to separation.
+The upper one will carry the lower one with it and keep it lifted indefinitely, even when the latter is big and heavy.
+This shows [by the pushing of the space-medium] the aversion of nature for empty space.
+{{< /q >}}

 Rather than call this as a vacuum force, it would be better to call it a pushing force, just to be consistent and simple.